-In Hawaii, more and more bachelor’s and master’s-prepared nurses are seeking additional credentials by earning a Doctor of Nursing Practice (DNP).
+Increasing numbers of bachelor’s and master’s-prepared nurses are earning a Doctor of Nursing Practice (DNP) in Hawaii—the highest clinical degree available in the nursing field.
 Bachelor’s-prepared nurses pursuing the degree are able to obtain advanced practice licensure en route to doctoral status, while master’s-prepared nurses seeking the degree cite benefits such as an increased salary, more advanced employment opportunities, and the ability to effect practical policy change from a clinical standpoint.
-The benefits are so vast that The American Association of Colleges of Nursing (AACN) proposed making the DNP the minimum educational requirement for advanced practice registered nurses in all roles (nurse practitioner, nurse midwife, nurse anesthetist, clinical nurse specialist).

 Earning a Doctor of Nursing Practice (DNP) In Hawaii